 We encourage you to begin backing up and saving all your client text messages to ensure that you have records of the exchanges.
 Start on a monthly or weekly basis at first and see how that is working for your needs.
 This will ensure that all your client communications via text are archived should the need ever arise where they need to be reviewed.

-If you have any questions about how best to manage your text messages data for your own firm, simply contact us via email and we will be more than happy to write you back and assist.
+If you have any questions about how best to manage your text message data for your own firm or clients, simply contact us via email and we will be more than happy to write you back and assist.
 Our offices are located in San Francisco and Phoenix and we reply to everyone.